-In our introduction to this blog series, we promised to unveil a new learning design model, which we’ve designated as BALDDIE.
+In the introduction to this blog series, we promised to unveil our learning design model, which we’ve designated as BALDDIE.
 Just as we created Watershed’s 7 Steps of Learning Evaluation based on our favorite parts of other popular learning measurement models, BALDDIE brings together elements of the methods we’ve covered in the last few posts.
 And so, without further ado, we give you the BALDDIE model for instructional design.

 What's the BALDDIE instructional design model?

-The BALDDIE instructional design model is a modified version of ADDIE that puts more emphasis on the analysis stage and draws in concepts from the Action Mapping and Chain of Evidence methods.
+The BALDDIE instructional design model is a modified version of ADDIE that puts more emphasis on the analysis stage and draws in concepts from Cathy Moore's Action Mapping model and LEO Learning's Chain of Evidence method.